pruett/lostbison.com/README.md

 ## Adding Blog Posts

 To add a blog post, create a new file within `src/blog/views/posts`.
-Create a filename with the following format <YYYY-MM-DD>-title-of-post-separated-by-dashes.jade. **Format matters** as we parse the filename and look for this pattern.
+Create a filename with the following format YYYY-MM-DD-title-of-post-separated-by-dashes.jade. **Format matters** as we parse the filename and look for this pattern.
 An example post filename would look like:

 *2015-12-31-my-new-years-post.jade*